Need a Roof Inspection?📞Call (806) 622-6041

 While hail gets most of the attention in Texas Panhandle and West Texas, heavy rain can be just as destructive to your roof—especially when combined with wind-driven rain, aging roofing materials, or existing storm damage.
 When flash floods and severe thunderstorms dump 2-4 inches of rain in an hour (common in Amarillo, Midland, and Odessa during spring and summer), even minor roof vulnerabilities can become major leaks.

-At 5 Star Commercial Roofing, we provide 24/7 emergency response for heavy rain damage across West Texas and the Texas Panhandle.
+At 5 Star Commercial Roofing, we address heavy rain damage across West Texas and the Texas Panhandle.
 Whether you're dealing with active leaks, water-damaged ceilings, or saturated insulation, our team responds fast to minimize damage and begin the insurance claim process.
 Our expert residential roofing and commercial roofing services cover all aspects of storm damage repair throughout the region.

 Signs Your Roof Has Rain Damage